Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe#

 .goejson column by default.
 If this column exists, it will be autodetected by SEPAL.

-For the other steps, please reproduce what was presented in the CSV section.
+For the other steps, please reproduce what was presented in the .csv section above.

 To build the documentation example, you can use this public asset: